 Benefits we offer

 EMA offers members an array of benefits, resources and publications designed to save them money, assist in career development, and provide scholarship and networking opportunities.
-Organizational members may also receive benefits that help them obtain life, health and dental insurance, build audience attendance, promote themselves, and provide recognition for significant accomplishments.
+Organizational members may also receive benefits that help them build audience attendance, promote themselves, and provide recognition for significant accomplishments.

 Early Music America magazine